FOR THE PARTNER

 Watching them disappear into ChatGPT for hours, every Sunday.

-You're not the buyer.
+You're not the reader.
 You're the one who recognizes the pattern earlier than they do.
 These pages are written so you have language for the loop you're watching — and so when they're ready to read something, there's something worth reading.

 DESKRUNE